 An example of how Dutch migrants have enriched New Zealand can be found in the van Asch family.

 Gerrit van Asch arrived in Christchurch in 1880 and set up the world’s first fully government-funded school for the deaf.
-His grandson Piet went on to become one of New Zealand’s foremost aviation pioneers and a leading exponent of aerial mapping.
+His grandson Piet was one of New Zealand’s foremost aviation pioneers and a leading exponent of aerial mapping.

-Henry van Asch co-founded the company A. J. Hackett Bungy in the mid-1980s, taking over this adventure sports business in 1997.
-The family name has now been perpetuated in his van Asch winery, based in Central Otago.
+Henry van Asch co-founded the company A. J. Hackett Bungy in the mid-1980s and took over the adventure sports business in 1997.
+The family name has now been perpetuated in his van Asch winery in Central Otago.

-From the late 1920s, the growth in the European population was slowing down.
+By the late 1920s, the growth of the European population was slowing.
 Faced with a low birth rate and mounting skill and labour shortages, New Zealand increasingly looked to immigration to help shore up social and economic progress.

 Racial ideology underpinned immigration policy in an Anglo-Saxon and Protestant society.
-Financial assistance was available to preferred British migrants, but a 1938 report suggested that the supply might not be adequate.
-It made the radical suggestion that migrants from other parts of the world should be accepted.
+Financial assistance was available to British migrants, but a 1938 report suggested that the supply might not be adequate.
+It made the then-radical suggestion that migrants from other countries should be accepted.